redux-saga/redux-saga/docs/advanced/Testing.md

 ### `redux-saga-test-plan`

-This is the most versatile library, providing exact order testing with `testSaga` and both recording side-effects and integration testing with `expectSaga`.
+This is the most versatile library.
+The `testSaga` API is used for exact order testing and `expectSaga` is for both recording side-effects and integration testing.

 ```javascript
 import { expectSaga, testSaga } from 'redux-saga-testing';